Seo-4d696b75/holiday-jp-dayjs/README.md

 isHoliday(date) // expected true, as "New Year's Day"
 ```

-### Timezone Fixed
+### Fixed Timezone

-In this library, all the date values are manipulated in fixed "Asia/Tokyo" timezone using [Day.js](https://day.js.org/en/), which is light and modern date-operation library 👍
+In this library, all the date values are manipulated in "Asia/Tokyo" using [Day.js](https://day.js.org/en/), which is light and modern date-operation library 👍